USS Starr: Post-war activities, 1945–1946

 After discharging her cargo at Guam, the ship was routed to the Philippines on 2 September; she arrived at Leyte on 5 September.
 Starr operated in the Philippines until 29 November when she got underway for China and arrived at Tsingtao on 4 December 1945.

 Starr sailed from China to Sasebo, Japan, and thence to Vladivostok.
 She arrived there on 2 January 1946, unloaded her cargo, and returned to Sasebo where she received orders to proceed, via San Diego, to San Francisco.
 She remained at San Francisco from 9 to 18 March and then got underway for Hampton Roads.
 Starr arrived at Norfolk, Virginia, on 4 April 1946; was decommissioned on 31 May 1946, and was returned to the War Shipping Administration on 1 June 1946.
 She was struck from the Naval Vessel Register on 19 June 1946.

 In commercial service, 1947–1970

-As a civilian vessel, Starr was sold on 3 December 1947 to Pacific Far East Lines, which changed her name to SS India Bear.
+As a civilian vessel, Starr was sold on 3 December 1947 to Pacific Far East Line, which changed her name to India Bear.
 In April 1957 she was sold to Trans-Pacific Company, who sold her in turn on 11 November 1959 to Dorama, Incorporated.
 On 10 July 1959 she was named Lanakila, and on 27 May 1960 she was sold to Long Island Tankers Corporation which renamed her India Bear.
-On 7 February 1961 she was again sold to Pacific Far East Line.
-Finally, on 9 September 1970 she was sold to Sing Cheng Yung Iron & Steel Company for scrapping in Taiwan.
+On 7 February 1961 she returned to Pacific Far East Line.
+Finally, on 9 September 1970, she was sold to Sing Cheng Yung Iron & Steel Company for scrapping in Taiwan.